solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Although very similar, you may find that there are some subtle differences between how each of these tools operate and the actions that can be accomplished.
-Use [Azure command-line tool guide] to determine which is the right tool for you.
+Use the [Azure command-line tool guide] to determine which is the right tool for you.

 It is possible to run the Azure CLI and Azure PowerShell from the [Azure Cloud Shell] but it does have some limitations.
 You can also run these